Massaman curry: History

-The name massaman is a corruption of the term mosalman (مسلمان), an archaic word derived from Persian, meaning "Muslim" and the name massaman did not exist in Persian or Indian languages.
+The name massaman is a corruption of the Persian term mosalmân (مسلمان), meaning "Muslim," and the name massaman did not exist in Persian or Indian languages.
 Hence, many earlier writers from the mid-19th century called the dish "Mussulman curry".

 According to Thai journalist and scholar Santi Sawetwimon, as well as Thai food experts David Thompson and Hanuman Aspler the dish originated in 17th century central Thailand at the cosmopolitan court of Ayutthaya, through the Persian merchant Sheik Ahmad Qomi, from whom the noble Thai Bunnag family descends.
-Most theories contend that massaman is a southern Thai dish influenced by Malay and Indian cuisine.
+Most theories contend that massaman is a southern Thai dish influenced by Malay and Indian cuisines.